When Is The Best Time To Go To The Gym?

 One of the most common questions that new prospective gym members ask when they first sign up for a gym membership is, “When is the best time to go to the gym?”

 This question can actually be answered in different ways, depending on exactly what is meant by the “best time.“ When is the best time to work out at the gym to avoid crowds?
-Or, when is the gym least busy?
+Or, when is the best time to go to the gym to optimize your performance?

 People in a gym running and walking on treadmills.

-If you want to have full reign of the exercise equipment and do not want to have to be waiting for a machine, or if you feel self-conscious and intimidated by the gym and you want to go during the quietest hours, the best time to go to the gym will be when the gym is least busy.
+If you want to have full reign of the exercise equipment and do not want to have to wait for a machine, or if you feel self-conscious and intimidated by the gym and you want to go during the quietest hours, the best time to go to the gym will be when the gym is least busy.

 Therefore, when you are signing up for a new membership, if this is your primary concern, make sure to ask the membership team member, “When is the gym least busy?”